Sightseeing Tour Descriptions

-- Explore Scotland's finest, historically most important castle
+- Explore Scotland's historically most important castle

 - Sail on the elegant Victorian steamship SS Walter Scott